A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Introduction

-Two types of messengers from a DM annihilation signal in the Galactic Center, gamma rays and neutrinos, are expected to be detected by the telescopes .
-They are both originated in the same energy ranges (GeV--TeV for WIMPs) in decays of particles produced in kinematically allowed dark matter annihilation channels.
-Several analyses of diffuse gamma-rays from the FERMI-LAT dataset (pass 7) point out on an evidence for central and spatially extended excess toward the Galactic Center (GCE). (e.g. see Ref.~\cite{Hooper:2014} and references therein).
-Since the emissions from individual point sources like globular clusters and millisecond pulsars detected by the FERMI-LAT have been filtered in these analyses, the interpretations of the GCE as originating from DM annihilations in the MW halo were discussed~\cite{Hooper:2014}.
-In particular, the data support DM signal from annihilations either into $b\bar{b}$ channel with dark matter particle of the mass about 30--60 GeV or into $\tau^{+}\tau^{-}$ channel for the masses in 5--15 GeV range.
-The annihilation cross section is found to be about $10^{-26} {\rm cm}^3/{\rm s}$ which is close to its value predicted in the scenario of WIMPs annihilation in the early Universe.
-The latest analysis of the FERMI-LAT dataset (pass 8)~\cite{FERMI:2015p8} indicates some tension in consistency with dark matter interpretations of the GCE, related to dark matter density profile and value of local dark matter density.
+Two types of messengers from DM annihilation signal in the Galactic Center, i.e. gamma rays and neutrinos, are expected to be detected by the telescopes.
+They both originate in the same energy ranges (GeV--TeV for WIMPs) in decays of particles produced in kinematically allowed dark matter annihilation channels.
+Several analyses of diffuse gamma-rays from the FERMI-LAT dataset (pass 7) point out on an evidence for central and spatially extended excess toward the Galactic Center (GCE).
+Large astrophysical uncertainties to the background of diffuse gamma-radiation in the Galaxy generate ambiguous interpretations of the GCE.
+Among the scenarios explaining the GCE there have been discussed possibilities of unresolved conventional astrophysical gamma-ray sources, e.g. millisecond pulsars~\cite{Abazajian:2014fta} as well as different extensions of the Standard Model with dark matter particles annihilating in the MW halo~\cite{Hooper:2014} (for a review see e.g. Ref.~\cite{Conrad:2015bsa}).
+The analysis performed in Ref.~\cite{Hooper:2014} which uses filtered emissions from individual point sources like globular clusters and millisecond pulsars detected by the FERMI-LAT, supports a DM signal from annihilations either into $b\bar{b}$ channel with dark matter particle of the mass about 30--60 GeV or into $\tau^{+}\tau^{-}$ channel for the masses in 5--15 GeV range.
+The annihilation cross section is found to be about $10^{-26} {\rm cm}^3/{\rm s}$ which is close to the value predicted in the scenario of WIMPs annihilation in the early Universe.
+The latest analysis of the FERMI-LAT dataset (pass 8)~\cite{FERMI:2015p8} shows some tension in consistency with the dark matter interpretations of the GCE, related to the dark matter density profile and the value of local dark matter density.